esheldon/nsim/config/README.txt

             - simplest wcs +5e-3 bias

         - sim-e43
-            - large stamp size for object [96,96]
+            - low noise, large stamp size for object [96,96]
             - bias similar +6e-3

         - sim-e44
+            - low noise, use noise image from nsim
+            - still biased 4e-3

+        - sim-e45
+            - trim to central part of image, to avoid edge effects
-            - use noise image from nsim
+            - low noise, use noise image from nsim
+            - still biased

+        - sim-e46
+            - larger object, twice psf hlr, to see if it might be related to interpolation of not perfect sampled image

+            - also biased but it is smaller

+            - run-e46-mcal-03 use psf: gauss  Idea is maybe we should suppress more small scale power due to interpolation

     - high distortioin
         - sim-e19